BackendExpert/automate-backend-fullstack/README.md

 ## Notes

 - The default property is only added if specified; otherwise, it’s omitted.
-- Avoids redundant model and controller creation by confirming overwrites for existing.
+- Avoids redundant model, controller and route creation by confirming overwrites for existing.
 - Ensure `mongoose` is installed in your project to use the generated models.
 - More fuctions will be add in Future Releases.